A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients: Introduction

-In this paper we propose a strongly stable and arbitrarily high order explicit time discretization for \eqref{ODE_model} by using the property $\mathbb{D}+\mathbb{D}^T=0$ which results from the duality of the DG spatial discretization of gradient and divergence operators.
+The second objective of this paper is to propose a strongly stable and arbitrarily high order explicit time discretization for \eqref{ODE_model} by using the property $\mathbb{D}+\mathbb{D}^T=\mathbb{O}$ which results from the duality of the DG spatial discretization of gradient and divergence operators.
 The scheme is formulated in the finite element framework, that is, we find a continuous piecewise polynomial function of time to discretize \eqref{ODE_model}.
 This allows us to prove the stability and $hp$-version error estimates under explicit CFL bounds in the whole time interval instead of only at time discretization nodes.
 We also introduce an efficient finite difference implementation of our finite element time scheme based on Legendre polynomial basis functions.

 The layout of this paper is as follows.
-In section \ref{secfem} we introduce the semi-discrete unfitted finite element method and prove the energy preserving property and $hp$ optimal error estimates.
-In section \ref{sectimedisc} we introduce the explicit time discretization for \eqref{ODE_model} and prove the strong stable property and the error estimates under suitable CFL conditions.
-In section \ref{secfull} we consider the fully discretization schemes for \eqref{modelproblem} and prove $hp$-version error estimates.
+In section \ref{secfem} we introduce the semi-discrete unfitted finite element method and prove the energy conservation property and $hp$ optimal error estimates.
+In section \ref{sectimedisc} we introduce the explicit time discretization for \eqref{ODE_model} and prove the {strong stability property} and the error estimates under suitable CFL conditions.
+In section \ref{secfull} we consider the {full discretization scheme} for \eqref{modelproblem} and prove $hp$-version error estimates.
 In section \ref{secnum} we provide some numerical examples to verify our theoretical results.
+In section 6 we show the compatibility property of the induced mesh by the merging algorithm in \cite{ChenLiu2022}.